tstack/lnav/docs/source/usage.rst

 :comments: Free-form text can be attached to a log message with the :ref:`:comment<comment>` command.
 The comment will be shown underneath the message.
-If the text contains markdown syntax, it will be rendered to the best of the terminal's ability.
+If the text contains Markdown syntax, it will be rendered to the best of the terminal's ability.
+  The comment can reference other log messages using Markdown links with the target being the permalink of the other log message.
+  You can then click the link to jump to the other message and then press :kbd:`Ctrl` + :kbd:`O` to jump back.
   You can press :kbd:`u` and :kbd:`Shift` + :kbd:`u` to jump to the
   next/previous marked line.
 A regular search will also match the comment text.